Vyral/todd-martin-recruiting-blog/_posts/2021-02-12-what-would-you-do-with-30000-toward-buying-a-house.md

 ---
 layout: post
-title: How Much Buying Power Do Buyers Have?
+title: 'What Would You Do With $30,000 Toward Buying a House?'
 tags:
   - Market Update
   - Real Estate